Category Archives: German Royals

 Juliana in 1910; Photo Credit – Wikipedia

-Hendrik held various honorary appointments in the armed forces and also served on the Council of State, but his wife kept him out of all political matters.
-He deeply regretted his rather insignificant position and said about his situation, “It’s not nice when you always want some more bacon and all that’s ever left is beans.”
+Hendrik held various honorary appointments in the armed forces and served on the Council of State, but his wife kept him out of all political matters.
+He deeply regretted his rather insignificant position and said, “It’s not nice when you always want some more bacon and all that’s ever left is beans.”

 Prince Hendrik had a great interest in the social and economic life in the Netherlands.
 He oversaw the merger of the two scouting organizations to create De Nederlandse Padvinders (The Netherlands Pathfinders), an organization that still receives royal patronage.
 He was chairman of the Dutch Red Cross and in 1928 he opened the Olympic Games in Amsterdam.